 Almost every single one of us can attest to having a loved one who has suffered from addiction either to alcohol or drugs.
-They often lie, cheat and mostly steal things to cover their tracks which become really problematic to our lives, work and even dealing with them.
+They often lie, cheat, and mostly steal things to cover their tracks which becomes really problematic to our lives, work and even dealing with them.

 Thanks to science, we all now understand that having an addiction is a brain disease.
 It brings with it some of the dominant symptoms that can even change how your brain is functioning.
 One thing we all need to clarify on is that one's character or behavior does not cause addiction nor does it happen as a result of being morally weak.